Services we provide

-A comprehensive statement of what UCC Student Health Does and Does Not do is available here: Statement of Service (186kB)
+Read what UCC Student Health Does and Does Not Do in our Statement of Service

-Most concerns can be addressed by discussing the issues with the individuals involved or with the Head of the Student Health Department.
-If you have discussed the issues informally and directly with these individuals and are still not satisfied that the matter has been resolved, you can submit a complaint in writing using the Student Health Dept. Complaints Form (86kB)
+Most concerns can be addressed by discussing the issue with the team member involved, or with the Head of the Student Health Department.
+If you have discussed the issues directly and feel that the matter has not been addressed or resolved, to your satisfaction you can submit a complaint in writing using the Student Health Dept. Complaints Form

 - Screening and immunisation against infectious diseases.